All Episodes

 The best satire writer could not write the CNN scripts.

-Obama himself said don't pay any attention to stock market.
+Obama himself said, don't pay any attention.

-It's like a tracking poll.
+Stock market, it's like a tracking poll.

 It's up one day, down the next.

-Um you're feeling better because you're you're you're more you're frugal.
+And you're feeling better because you're frugal.

 You're being more disciplined and responsible.

-Meanwhile from the French news agency, which is not happy about the news, U.S. jobless rate now matches Europe's.
+Meanwhile, from the French news agency, which is not happy about the news, U.S. jobless rate now matches Europe's.

 What are you laughing at, Rush?